mozilla-services/merino/docs/data.md

 not logged by default in production.
 The events below are grouped by crate, and the level and type of the log is listed.

+Any log containing sensitive data must include a boolean field `sensitive` that is set to `true` to exempt it from flowing to the generally accessible log inspection interfaces.

 ### `merino-adm`

 - `INFO adm.remote-settings.sync-start` - The Remote Settings provider has